dsquintana/website/content/project/asd/index.md

 slides: ""
 ---

-Autism spectrum disorder (ASD) is the collective term for a number of neurodevelopmental disorders characterised by qualitative impairments in social interaction and communication, and a restricted range of activities.
-This research project uses various research approaches to investigate pathogenesis and maintenance of ASD and investigates the neuropeptide oxytocin as a potential treatment to help address social difficulties and behavioral inflexibility.
+Autism is a neurodevelopmental difference characterised by specific experiences and characteristics which is often associated with additional support needs.
+This research project uses various research approaches to better understand autism differences and investigates the neuropeptide oxytocin as a potential support for autistic individuals.